 The Council is committed at senior officer and member level to safeguarding children and adults at risk.
 The Council recognises its responsibilities under the Care Act 2014, The Children Act 2004, and Working Together to Safeguard Children 2015.
-Safeguarding is a Council priority and this is clearly demonstrated by:
+Safeguarding is a Council priority, and this is clearly demonstrated by:

-- representation at the Surrey Safeguarding Adults Board and the completion of standard returns for this board - representation at the Surrey Safeguarding Children Partnership and the completion of Section 11 returns for this board

-- appointment of a Lead Surrey Heath Borough Council Member for Safeguarding Children and Adults at Risk - appointment of Safeguarding Champions across the Council to support frontline officers to manage concerns and/or make a referral if appropriate. - sign up to protocols and policies
+- representation at the Surrey Safeguarding Adults Board and the completion of standard returns for this board - representation at the Surrey Safeguarding Children Partnership and the completion of Section 11 returns for this board - appointment of a Lead Surrey Heath Borough Council Member for Safeguarding Children and Adults at Risk - appointment of Safeguarding Champions across the Council who will advocate good practice that minimises risk to enable the support of our frontline officers to manage concerns and/or make a referral if appropriate. - sign up to protocols and policies.